 The aforementioned Canelo meanwhile signed a landmark $365million pact with DAZN for 11 fights.
 In the end he managed just three before the deal came to an early end.

-There are some fantastic upcoming boxing fights on schedule this summer, and here are the biggest ones:
+There are some fantastic upcoming boxing fights on schedule, and the biggest are:

 Is betting on Boxing legal?

 A number of states have opened up for legal sports betting since the Supreme Court struck down PASPA (the law prohibiting sports betting outside of Nevada) in 2018.

 And betting on boxing is legal in all of those states.
 The general rule is you need to be inside the state to bet – and sometimes on the premises of a casino with a licensed sportsbook.

 For an up-to-date take on which states are legal for sports betting, and which are not, check out our Betting Laws section and our state-by-state guides.

 Many states allow betting via mobile apps – just download, sign up, deposit dollars and play.
 Again, check out our guides to the best sportsbooks and online betting sites, and where they operate.